in-toto/archivista/README.md

 1. Have the necessary roles to access the attestations via gcloud in the `load attestations` command.
 1. Have your TestifySec physical security key provisioned.
 1. Strongly encouraged to have [nvm](https://github.com/nvm-sh/nvm) installed and configured on your machine to synchronize with the entire team on the Node.js version.
 You can try installing it with `brew install nvm` and following the setup instructions.
 Once you have `nvm`, run `nvm use` and `nvm install` to get in sync with the team's specified Node.js version.
 1. Run `npm i` from the root of this repository to install all dependencies.
+This should also `go get` all go dependencies for all of our go projects.
 1. Run `make hosts` from the `dev/` folder at least once to set up the hosts file for local development.

 ## Getting Started